luxonis/depthai-hardware/docs/source/pages/DM1098OBC.rst

 ************

 * Support for on-board stereo and RGB camera modules
-* Interface for Luxonis DepthAI SoM
+* Interface for OAK-SoM
 * USB 3.1 Gen1 Type-C
 * Micro USB interface for serial communication with ESP32
-* Pads for DepthAI SoM / ESP32 3.3V SPI (refer to schematic for pinout)
+* Pads for OAK-SoM / ESP32 3.3V SPI (refer to schematic for pinout)
 * Pads for ESP32 3.3V AUX GPIOs (refer to schematic for pinout)
 * QWIIC connector for ESP32 I2C
 * 5V barrel jack input